Saudi prince eyes world's big cities for mile-high tower

 If it is built, the mile-high tower would surpass the world's current tallest skyscraper, the 828-metre (2,717-foot) Burj Khalifa in Dubai, as well as the one-kilometre-high Kingdom Tower now being built by Kingdom Holding in the Saudi Arabian city of Jeddah.

-The Kingdom Tower is expected to cost around 4.6 billion Saudi riyals and will form part of a hotel, retail and luxury residential project.
+The Kingdom Tower is expected to cost around 4.6 billion Saudi riyals ($1.2 billion) and will form part of a hotel, retail and luxury residential project.

 The structure is expected to reach ground level by the end of this year and to be completed in 2017, said Talal Al Maiman, executive director at Kingdom Holding.